steipete/steipete.com/tabs/about.md

 ### Newsletter

 Want to be the first to hear about more iOS hacks and tech essays?
-No Spam, at most once a month.
+No spam; you’ll only hear from me at most once a month.

 <!-- Begin Mailchimp Signup Form -->
 <style type="text/css">